How to Become a Web Developer

 The average salary for Web Developers in the United States is $71,531 according to Indeed, with Senior Developers averaging $95,325.
 If you want to know more about Developer salaries, Developers For Hire did a much deeper dive and found Developer salary ranges by specialization.

 And those numbers should trend upward.
-TEKsystems’ annual IT Forecast found both that Web Developers/Software Engineers were hardest jobs to fill, and also the second-most likely job category to see their salaries rise over the next year.
+TEKsystems’ annual IT Forecast found that Web Developers/Software Engineers were the hardest jobs to fill, and also the second-most likely job category to see their salaries rise over the next year.

 In part, this could owe to the fact that employers are figuring out that they can increase salaries now or pay the price later.
 A recent report from the market research firm Forrester predicted that employers who were slow to attract critical digital talent would wind up paying up to 20 percent above market salary rates for in-demand talent.

-Employers are Emphasizing Continuing Education
+Employers Are Emphasizing Continuing Education

 For newcomers to Web Development, a certification course will give you all the tools you need to hit the ground running in this quickly developing field.
-But it’s not just neophytes who can benefit from a Web Development certification.
+But it’s not just neophytes who can benefit from a web development certification.
 Given how rapidly tech is evolving – and beyond the shift to mobile, companies will soon also have to optimize their websites for voice searches, photo-based shopping, and app ordering – it’s crucial for tech talent to evolve at the same pace.

 The IT research firm Foote Partners found that a single tech certification raises base salary by an average of 7.6 percent.
 Employers are obviously in agreement over their value; according to the TEKsystems report, 90 percent of IT leaders said they either planned to increase or maintain spending on training and personal development.

 “It seems like in that field more than many others, the pace of change happens so rapidly – you constantly need to be learning new skills to stay on top,” Carlson said.